-Understanding Halal Mortgages in the U.S. “A Comprehensive Guide for Homebuyers”
+Understanding Halal Mortgages in the U.S.: A Comprehensive Guide for Homebuyers

-Finding the perfect mortgage can be a complex and time-consuming process, especially for home buyers adhering to Islamic values.
+Finding the perfect mortgage can be a complex and time-consuming process, especially for home buyers adhering to Islamic principles.
 Fortunately, Islamic or halal mortgages are gaining popularity in the USA, offering Muslim home buyers an ethical and convenient choice.

 What is a Halal Mortgage?

-Types of Halal Mortgages: Highlighting the Most Preferred
+Types of Halal Mortgages

 Halal mortgages come in several types.
 Three types of Islamic home financing models are fairly well-known in the United States: Ijara, Musharaka, and Murabaha.
 These models, known as nominal contracts, all comply with Islamic guidelines, and each model has its own rationale.
 Among these types, Musharaka is generally considered the most preferred method for buying a home in the U.S.